Keeping It Simple Italian

 Italian Sultana Cookies (Cornmeal Cookies)

-These delicious Italian cornmeal cookies are easy to make and have wonderful texture.
+These delicious Italian cornmeal cookies are easy to make and have a wonderful texture.

 5 from 2 votes